percona/pmm-doc/docs/deploy/server/docker.restoring.md

        percona/pmm-server:1 /bin/true
     ```

+!!! alert alert-warning "Important"
+    The last step creates a new `pmm-data` container based on the `percona/pmm-server:1` image.
+If you do not intend to use the `latest` tag, specify the exact version instead, such as **1.5.0**.
+You can find all available versions of `pmm-server` images at [percona/pmm-server](https://hub.docker.com/r/percona/pmm-server/tags/).

-Assuming that you have a backup copy of your `pmm-data`, created according to the procedure described in the:ref:pmm.server.docker.backing-up section, restore your data as follows:
+Assuming that you have a backup copy of your `pmm-data`, created according to the procedure described in [Backing Up PMM Data from the Docker Container ](docker.backing-up.md), restore your data as follows:

 1. Change the working directory to the directory that contains your `pmm-data` backup files.